How to Plan the Perfect One Day in Rocky Mountain National Park Itinerary

 Bear Lake Corridor Hikes

 The Bear Lake Corridor refers to all the trails and destinations along Bear Lake Road, just past the Beaver Meadows entrance on U.S. Route 36.
-This is one of the most popular areas to spend one day in Rocky Mountain National Park, and you’ll need a timed reservation for the Bear Lake Corridor to enter here between late May and early October.
+This is one of the most popular areas to spend one day in Rocky Mountain National Park, and you’ll need a reservation for the Bear Lake Corridor to enter here between late May and early October.

 There are tons of trails along the nearly 10-mile route and offshoots like Moraine Park Road and Fern Lake Road, but the bulk of the hikes below can be accessed at the very end of the pavement at the Bear Lake Trailhead.
 The parking here fills up early in the morning, but there is a park and ride lot and shuttle stop about halfway down Bear Lake Road.